Since December

 Central remains at an altitude of up to

-100 km between the the Col de la Fageole at 1107 metres, near Saint Flour, and
+over 60 km between the the Col de la Fageole at 1107 metres,

 this is